-If your loved one’s condition was caused by a mistake or negligence, you should contact our shoulder dystocia lawyer today before it’s too late to get the justice you deserve.
+If your child’s brachial plexus injury was caused by a mistake or negligence, you should contact our brachial plexus attorneys today before it’s too late to get the justice you deserve.

-In many cases, doctors can anticipate and prevent this condition by watching for early warning signs of shoulder dystocia such as gestational diabetes, obesity in the mother or excessive weight gain during the pregnancy.
+In many cases, doctors can anticipate and prevent this condition by watching for early warning signs of brachial plexus injury such as gestational diabetes, obesity in the mother, or excessive weight gain during the pregnancy.

-Expectant mothers with a small pelvis, those who have previously given birth to a large baby and those in post-term pregnancy are also at risk of having a child with shoulder dystocia.
+Expectant mothers with a small pelvis, those who have previously given birth to a large baby and those in post-term pregnancy are also at risk of complications that may cause a brachial plexus injury.

 In most instances, even if unforeseen complications arise, your doctor should be familiar with the methods necessary to ensure a healthy delivery, and prevent shoulder dystocia.
 Despite the medical community’s efforts to develop methods to ensure safe deliveries, three in 1,000 births suffer an injury to the brachial plexus bundle of nerves as a result of a shoulder dystocia.
 In many shoulder dystocia cases, medical negligence is directly to blame.